Aki Carpenter

-Aki Carpenter is a principal and the director of social projects at Ralph Appelbaum Associates (RAA), a multidisciplinary firm specialising in the planning and design of museums, exhibits, educational environments and visitor attractions.
+Aki Carpenter is vice president and chief creative officer at Ralph Appelbaum Associates (RAA), a multidisciplinary firm specialising in the planning and design of museums, exhibits, educational environments and visitor attractions.
 Carpenter has opened more than 10 award-winning museums and cultural institutions across the world.

 Her work at RAA includes leading the exhibition design for the museum at the Obama Presidential Center in Chicago, Museum of Chinese in America in New York City, the Japanese American National Museum in Los Angeles, the African American Museum in Philadelphia, Freedom Rides Museum in Montgomery, Alabama, and the first phase of the Museum of Civil Rights in Harlem, New York.

-Carpenter’s most recently opened project involved the creative direction for the exhibition design for the Smithsonian’s National Museum of African American History and Culture in Washington, DC.
-She is looking to advance social justice within the museum sector, and believes that a visitor experience is most memorable when the design is inspired by the story.
+Carpenter’s projects include the creative direction for the exhibition design for the Smithsonian’s National Museum of African American History and Culture in Washington, DC.
+She is looking to advance social justice within the museum sector and believes that a visitor experience is most memorable when the design is inspired by the story.
 Her work aims to tell some of the most important stories throughout history and addresses topics of social justice, activism and community.

 She collaborates with curators, scholars, directors, and executives to create experiences that inspire and connect audiences.
 Carpenter has previously provided art direction for Hawaii’s Bishop Museum, the International African American Museum in Charleston, South Carolina, and the Mandela Day installation at New York’s Grand Central Terminal.
 All of these have won major design awards.